 According to the Ipsos Report, it is common in the construction industry in Hong Kong and the PRC for facade and curtain wall works contractors to further engage a subcontractor which has its own team of direct labour for on-site installation.
 As the site installation works of the Design, Supply and Installation Projects of the Group is labour intensive, it may not be cost effective for the Group to directly undertake the works involved.
 Therefore, the Group does not employ any direct labour but subcontracts all the site installation works to external subcontractors.
-During the Track Record Period, the subcontracting and other charges paid to subcontractors for installation works accounted for approximately 30.7%, 24.3% and 27.6% of the Group's total cost of sales for each of the years ended 31 March 2016, 2017 and 2018, respectively.
+During the Track Record Period, the subcontracting and other charges paid to subcontractors for installation works accounted for approximately 30.7%, 24.3%, 27.6% and 22.5% of the Group's total cost of sales for each of the years ended 31 March 2016, 2017 and 2018, and the five months ended 31 August 2018, respectively.